kesar/HTMLawed/htmLawed_README.txt

   Elements 'math' and 'svg' are not supported.
 They and their content will get `filtered` unless a strategy like in section:- #3.9 is used.

-  Elements like 'acronym', 'applet', 'basefont', 'bgsound', 'big', 'blink', 'center', 'dir', 'font', 'hgroup', 'image', 'keygen', 'marquee', 'menuitem', 'nobr', 'noembed', 'rb', 'rtc', 'shadow', 'spacer', 'strike', 'tt', and 'xmp' are currently obsolete/deprecated.
+  Elements like 'acronym', 'applet', 'basefont', 'bgsound', 'big', 'blink', 'center', 'command', 'dir', 'font', 'hgroup', 'image', 'keygen', 'marquee', 'menuitem', 'nobr', 'noembed', 'rb', 'rtc', 'shadow', 'spacer', 'strike', 'tt', and 'xmp' are currently obsolete/deprecated.
 Some of them, like 'acronym' and 'keygen', are supported in htmLawed (see above list). `Tag transformation` is possible for improving compliance with HTML standards -- most, but not all, of the obsolete/deprecated elements are converted to valid  ones; see section:- #3.3.2.

-  These 16 elements are `empty` elements that have an opening tag with possible content but no element content (thus, no closing tag): 'area', 'br', 'col', 'command', 'embed', 'hr', 'img', 'input', 'isindex', 'keygen', 'link', 'meta', 'param', 'source', 'track', and 'wbr'.
+  These 16 htmLawed-supported elements are `empty` elements that have an opening tag with possible content but no element content (thus, no closing tag): 'area', 'br', 'col', 'command', 'embed', 'hr', 'img', 'input', 'isindex', 'keygen', 'link', 'meta', 'param', 'source', 'track', and 'wbr'.

+  As per standards, closing tags are optional for these elements under certain conditions: 'caption', 'colgroup', 'dd', 'dt', 'li', 'optgroup', 'option', 'p', 'rp', 'rt', 'tbody', 'td', 'tfoot', 'th', 'thead', and 'tr'.
+By default, htmLawed will add a missing closing tag for such elements, unless balancing (section:- #3.3.3) is turned off.

-  With '$config["safe"] = 1', the default set will exclude 'applet', 'audio', 'canvas', 'dialog', 'embed', 'iframe', 'object', 'script' and 'video'; see section:- #3.6.
+  With '$config["safe"] = 1', the default set of htmLawed-supported elements will exclude 'applet', 'audio', 'canvas', 'dialog', 'embed', 'iframe', 'object', 'script' and 'video'; see section:- #3.6.

   When '$config["elements"]', which specifies allowed elements, is `properly` defined, and neither empty nor set to '0' or '*', the default set is not used.
 To have elements added to or removed from the default set, a '+/-' notation is used.
 E.g., '*-script-object' implies that only 'script' and 'object' are disallowed, whereas '*+noembed' means that 'noembed' is also allowed.
 For an element with a hyphen in name, use round brackets around the name; e.g., '(my-custom-element)'.
 Elements can also be specified as comma separated names.
 E.g., 'a, b, i' means only 'a', 'b' and 'i' are permitted.
 In this notation, '*', '+' and '-' have no significance and can actually cause a mis-reading.